TolikPylypchuk/Cineaste/docs/03-01-movie-form.md

 The form consists of the following sections:

-- Header which contains the first title, the 'close' button, and a few other buttons if the movie is a part of a franchise (which will be discussed in the article on franchises)
+- Header which contains the first title, the 'close' button, and a few other buttons if the movie is a part of a franchise (which are discussed in the article on franchises)
 - Poster and links, if present
 - The form fields
 - Buttons for various actions